ayalbir/Android/README.md

 ## Notice
 - Wipe the data on the MongoDB and on the phone.
 - Change the base Url in the "Strings" to your computer's IP or if you are using an emulator change to 10.0.2.2.
 Do this changes also to the  "@xml/network_security_config".
+- Make sure that tou are using the "EX3_server" branch as it contaaind the updated work.
 ## Usage
 ### Sign Up: